scacchig/Synergy-Chess/README.md

 .3 - create a single directory where all necessary files will be placed.

-.4 - in the created directory insert all the files necessary for the correct functioning of Synergy-Chess; the files are available on Google Drive at this address - https://drive.google.com/file/d/1A5Mrn6CqueTQnUElgdrXBzpMw1jYl0c8/view?usp=sharing
+.4 - in the directory created insert all the files necessary for the correct functioning of Synergy-Chess ; for reasons of web space on github I uploaded all the necessary files to Google Drive at this address - https://drive.google.com/file/d/1A5Mrn6CqueTQnUElgdrXBzpMw1jYl0c8/view?usp=sharing -

+List of files zipped in RAR file :
+a) - 8 different .exe files of the latest development versions of Stockfish 15
+b) - 8 different NNUE networks that passed fishtest testing and achieved the status of default net during the development of Stockfish.
+c) - 1 goratschinLauncher.txt file, 1 goratschinLauncher.py file and 1 goratschinChess.py file

 .5 - open the goratschinLuncher.txt file and replace the first path with the path where the Python.exe file is located on your PC, then replace the second path with the path of the single directory you created on your PC; now, save the file in the directory you created by typing gotatschinLauncher.bat in the File Name field; this .bat file will be installed as a chess engine in the GUI of Arena 3.5.1 or Cute Chess.